 Select with purpose

 The first step towards adopting a sustainable cloud-first journey begins with selecting a carbon-thoughtful provider.
-Cloud operators set different corporate commitments towards sustainability, which in turn determine how they plan, build, power, operate, and eventually retire their data centres.
+Cloud operators set different corporate commitments towards sustainability, which in turn determine how they plan, build, power, operate, and eventually retire their data centers.

 Even though many providers have focused on driving down energy consumption to standard benchmarks, emissions can still widely differ.
 Business leaders must research thoroughly, thinking about the providers carbon impact – and its knock-on effect on their own.